Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 Step 2: Chain 81 STs for the first ringlet (Pic M2), then 80xSC into the chain starting from 2nd CH from the hook

-If your ringlet is not curly enough, you can follow this pattern instead: Chain 81 STs for the first ringlet (Pic M2), 2xSC into 2nd CH from the hook, 2xSC in next ST, 3xSC in next ST, 2xSC in next ST and so on taking turns between 2xSC and 3xSC till you reach the end of the chain.
+If your ringlet is not curly enough, you can follow this pattern instead: Chain 81 STs for the first ringlet (Pic M2), 2xSC into 2nd CH from the hook, 2xSC in next ST, 3xSC in next ST, 2xSC in next ST and so on taking turns between 2xSC and 3xSC till you reach the end of the chain – watch this step by step video tutorial on How to crochet a curlicue for Amigurumi

 Repeat for the other ringlets but start each ringlet with the number of chain STs as specified below.